Here we'll take a look at common intake air temperature sensor problems on vehicles from the mid-1990s through the 2000 decade of automobiles.

 Before we continue some automotive manufacturers call the part an air cleaner temp sensor.
 On older vehicles, these parts mounted near the air filter.
 As time went on they moved the location to the air intake hose that runs between the air filter and the throttle body.

 Using the simple two wire set up found on most General Motors automobiles diagnosis is straightforward.
-GM sends a 5 V reference signal and a ground signal from the computer.
+GM sends a 5 Volt reference signal and a ground signal from the computer.

 As the automobile warms up or the air that is entering the intake system becomes warmer the voltage should decrease.
 For a quick and dirty test you can remove the sensor while it is back probed.